By Soulskill from Slashdot's optimism-to-a-fault department

 "What we are alleging is occurring is that there are individuals and organizations that are profiting from the storage and the exchange of child sexual exploitation material," Scott Tod, Deputy Commissioner of the Ontario Provincial Police (OPP), told Motherboard at a conference late last month, after speaking to a crowd of defense specialists.
 "They store it and they provide a secure website that you can log into, much like people do with illegal online gaming sites."Read Replies (0)

-By samzenpus from Slashdot's read-all-about-it department
+By samzenpus from Slashdot's suitable-for-framing department